-- elect and remove members of our Board of Directors; - approve the management contracts and remuneration of the members of our Board of Directors, the Chief Executive Officer and the Division Heads, including the rules for providing remuneration to members of our Board of Directors; - inspect all documents and records relating to our business and to inquire into our financial matters; - supervise our Board of Directors' exercise of its powers and responsibilities; - review the report of our Board of Directors, as well as our annual, extraordinary, consolidated, interim financial statements and income distribution proposals, including power to stipulate the amount and manner of payment of bonuses to members of our Board of Directors, dividends and loss settlement proposals; and - discuss our quarterly financial results, half-year and yearly reports.
+- elect and remove members of our Board of Directors; - approve the management contracts and remuneration of the members of our Board of Directors, and, in case they are not members of our Board of Directors, also those of the Chief Executive Officer and the Division Heads; - inspect all documents and records relating to our business and to inquire into our financial matters; - supervise our Board of Directors' exercise of its powers and responsibilities; - review our annual, extraordinary, consolidated, interim financial statements and income distribution proposals, including power to stipulate the amount and manner of payment of bonuses to members of our Board of Directors, dividends and loss settlement proposals; and - discuss our quarterly financial results, half-year and yearly reports.

 Generally, our Supervisory Board makes decisions by a simple majority of all its members.
-Under our Articles of Association, our Supervisory Board makes decisions by a majority of two thirds of its members in certain circumstances, such as decisions to elect members of the Board of Directors and confirmations in respect of members of the Board of Directors who do not meet certain legal requirements for the holding of their office.
+Under our Articles of Association, our Supervisory Board makes decisions by a majority of two thirds of its members in certain circumstances, such as decisions to adopt procedural rules of the Supervisory of Directors.
 The quorum for a meeting of our Supervisory Board is a simple majority of its members.
 Each Supervisory Board member has one vote.
-When necessary in matters of urgency, a decision may be made by our Supervisory Board without holding a meeting (such decisions are referred to as per rollam and must be included in the minutes of the next Supervisory Board meeting).
+When necessary in matters of urgency, a decision may be made by our Supervisory Board without holding a meeting (such decisions are referred to as per rollam).
 At its discretion, our Supervisory Board may invite members of our other governing bodies, our employees, or other persons to its meetings.

-In accordance with our Articles of Association, our Supervisory Board meets at least once a month.
-In 2012, there were eleven regular and three extraordinary meetings.
+In accordance with our Articles of Association, our Supervisory Board meets once a month.
+In 2016, there were 11 regular and 3 extraordinary meetings.
 The Chairman of our Board of Directors regularly attends the meetings.
 The business address of each member of our Supervisory Board is Duhová 2/1444, 140 53 Prague 4, Czech Republic.